top of page

 • Abuses animals or pets

-• Seems frightened of his or her parents and protests or cries when it's time to go home
+• Seems frightened of his or her parents and protests or cries when it is time to go home

 • Shrinks at the approach of adults